ROM hacking: Distribution

 Once a hack is completed (or an incomplete version is deemed suitable for an interim release) it is released onto the Internet for others to play.
 The generally accepted way to do this is by making an unofficial patch (in IPS format or others) that can be applied to the unmodified ROM.
 This, and usually some form of documentation, is put in an archive file and uploaded somewhere.
 IPS is a format for recording the differences between two binary files (in this case, between the unmodified and hacked ROMs) and is suitable for ROM hacks.
-IPS is still used today for small patches—however, as ROMs became larger in size, this format became useless, leading to quite a few file formats being created—such as NINJA and PPF (also known as "PlayStation Patch Format").
-PPF is still used today, particularly to patch large files such as ISO CD images as well as Nintendo 64 games.
+IPS is still used today for small patches—however, as ROMs became larger in size, this format fell out of use, leading to a few file formats being created such as NINJA and PPF (also known as "PlayStation Patch Format").
+PPF is still used today to patch large files such as ISO images (including CD-ROM images) as well as Nintendo 64 games.
 A new patch format, UPS, has also been developed by the ROM hacking community, designed to be the successor to IPS and PPF.

 A more recent patching format, the APS patching system, has also been developed by a devoted Game Boy Advance ROM hacker.
-The APS system is more space efficient, is reversible, and is faster than its predecessor.
+Compared to other patching formats, the APS system is more space efficient, is reversible, and is faster than its predecessor.

-The purpose of distributing a hack in patch form is to avoid the legal aspects of distributing entire ROM images; the patch records only what has changed in the ROM, hence distributing it does not usually distribute parts of the original game.
-A patch is also normally drastically smaller than the full ROM image (an NES ROM can run anywhere from 8 KB to 2 MB; a Super NES ROM can run from 256 KB to 6 MB; and Mega Drive/Genesis ROMs can run from 512 KB to 4 MB).
-Also, since patches usually only contained user-made code changes and not copyrighted code, it was not illegal to distribute one.
+The main purpose of distributing a hack in patch form is to avoid the legal aspects of distributing entire ROM images; the patch records only what has changed in the ROM, hence distributing it does not usually distribute parts of the original game.
+A patch is also normally drastically smaller than a full ROM image (an NES ROM can run anywhere from 8 KB to 2 MB; a Super NES ROM can run from 256 KB to 6 MB; and Mega Drive (Genesis) ROMs can run from 512 KB to 4 MB).

-In a novel example of legal distribution, Sega released a Steam-based virtual hub for its previous collection of Mega Drive/Genesis games, entitled Sega Mega Drive Classics Hub.
+In a novel example of legal distribution, Sega released a Steam-based virtual hub for its previous collection of Mega Drive (Genesis) games, entitled Sega Mega Drive Classics Hub.
 The Hub, besides allowing players to play emulated versions of these older games, takes advantage of Steam's support for user-created content through the Steam Workshop, officially allowing the distribution of ROM hacks of any of the offered games.